iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted14020/report.md

 > Since installing my phone keeps crashing after about 1-2hrs of uptime.
 Will install again at later date if issue is fixed.<br> :date: __2020-12-10 19:51:44__

-> I'd love to use this app, but it requires me to turn on bluetooth, which drains my battery.
-Why would this app require bluetooth to be on?
-Surely the location service would be enough?
-Is it a bug?
-I guess I can turn it on when I leave the house.<br> :date: __2020-12-10 19:36:51__

-> Where is the the source code so we can verify the operation of the application?
-The taxpayers paid for it to be written.
-We deserve to see it, and it lends credibility to your assertion that the application is secure.<br> :date: __2020-12-10 16:34:56__

 #### 2-star reviews